Risingson/eveeyedocs/docs/data/database.md

 | lbl | label | string or numeric | 30 chars |
 | val | value | string or numeric | 6 chars |

-Either a label or value has to be present with a solarsystem.
+Either a label or value should be present with a solarsystem.

 #### JSON Example